-We're surveying charter boat owners and operators to collect data needed to estimate total marine recreational fishing trips by individual anglers.
-The name of vessel has been selected at random from a directory of charter boats to be included in this week's survey of trips.
+We're surveying for-hire boat owners and operators to collect data needed to estimate total marine recreational fishing trips by individual anglers.
+The name of vessel has been selected at random from a directory of for-hire boats to be included in this week's survey of trips.